scalemaildev/hashgraph_chess/README.md

 ## Technical Information

-This is a [NuxtJS](https://nuxtjs.org/) application that leverages several useful modules, most notably: [chess.js](https://github.com/jhlywa/chess.js), [nuxt-socket-io](https://github.com/richardeschloss/nuxt-socket-io), and of course [hedera-sdk-js](https://github.com/hashgraph/hedera-sdk-js).
+This is a [NuxtJS](https://nuxtjs.org/) application that leverages several useful modules, most notably: [chess.js](https://github.com/jhlywa/chess.js) and of course [hedera-sdk-js](https://github.com/hashgraph/hedera-sdk-js).
 It also comes with a compose file for [docker containerization](https://www.docker.com/) which is intended for use with [Elastic Beanstalk.](https://aws.amazon.com/elasticbeanstalk/)

 The app can be run locally via either its compose file, or the usual "npm install" -> "npm run dev" method.

 ### How It Works

-- The hashgraph functionality sits in the server, where it's utilized by socket.io (specifically a socket provided by the nuxt-socket-io module).
-- The NuxtJS front-end allows users to pass commands to the server, where they're emitted to the HCS via the socket.
-This includes the command to subscribe to an HCS topic.
-- When the server receives a response from the HCS topic subscription, it passes that information along to the vuex state for processing.
-Once the new information is processed, it's served to the client (usually as a new chess move or chat message).
-Some data might be rejected, such as double moves, blank messages, or anything sent to the topic by a non-player.
+*This Needs Updating*

 - The game state is stored in vuex, making it readily accessible from any component via a plethora of mutations, actions, and getters.
 Most of the data is stored in session storage, meaning it persists within a tab even after a page refresh.
 - A dummy game is used client-side to display board states, and validate moves before sending them to the HCS.
 Instead of sending individual moves to the HCS, the [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) from the dummy game is sent.
 The canonical game state is only updated when it receives a PGN from the topic subscription.
 This is done to prevent deviation in game states.